rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/config-rancher-for-private-reg/_index.md

 On the other hand, if you are using a private registry that requires credentials, you need to configure RKE to use these credentials when provisioning your cluster.
 As of RKE v0.1.10, RKE supports specifying a default registry from the list of private registries to be used with all system images.
 This allows RKE to assume that you want to pull all of the system images from your private registry, and it will use the [ default private registry credentials]({{<baseurl>}}/rke/latest/en/config-options/private-registries/#default-registry) that you specify in your `cluster.yml`.
 For more information, you can refer to the documentation about [configuring RKE to use private registries]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/#private-registries).

 # Changing the Default Private Registry from the Rancher UI

-For more information on using a private registry with Rancher, you can refer to the [documentation about registries]({{<baseurl>}}/rancher/v2.x/en/k8s-in-rancher/registries/#using-a-private-registry).

-For more information on using a private registry with Rancher, you can refer to the [documentation about registries]({{<baseurl>}}/rancher/v2.x/en/k8s-in-rancher/registries/#using-a-private-registry).

 >**Note:** If you want to configure Rancher to use your private registry when starting the rancher/rancher container, you can use the environment variable `CATTLE_SYSTEM_DEFAULT_REGISTRY`.